withastro/astro/packages/integrations/cloudflare/README.md

 Once enabled, you can import a web assembly module in Astro with a `.wasm?module` import.

-The following is a simple example of importing a Wasm module that then responds to requests by adding the request's number parameters together.
-A request to `/add/40/2` would return a response of `42`.
+The following is an example of importing a Wasm module that then responds to requests by adding the request's number parameters together.

 ```javascript
 // pages/add/[a]/[b].js